Solomon Burke: Early life and career

-Burke was born James Solomon McDonald, according to some sources on March 21, 1936, in the upper floor of his grandmother Eleanor Moore's home, a row house in West Philadelphia.
-Other sources give a similar date and month, but with the year as 1939 or 1940.
+Burke was born James Solomon McDonald on March 21, 1940 (sometimes listed as 1936 or 1939) in the upper floor of his grandmother Eleanor Moore's home, a row house in West Philadelphia.
+On his headstone, his birth year is 1940.

 Burke was the child of Josephine Moore and an absentee father.
 His mother Josephine was a nurse, schoolteacher, concert performer and pastor.
 Burke was consecrated a bishop at birth by his grandmother in the Solomon's Temple, a congregation of the United House of Prayer for All People, which she founded at her home in Black Bottom, West Philadelphia.
 When Burke was nine, his mother married rabbi and butcher Vincent Burke and had his name changed to Solomon Vincent McDonald Burke.
 Burke's friends and family called him "Sol".
 Burke was the godson of Daddy Grace.

 Burke credited his grandmother as his main spiritual and musical influence.
 He learned how to sing all forms of music from his grandmother's coaching him to listen to music on the radio.
 Burke began preaching at the age of seven at the Solomon's Temple.
-He was described in his young preaching years as a "frantic sermonizer" and "spellbinding in his delivery"; and was soon nicknamed the "Boy Wonder Preacher" for his charismatic preaching in the pulpit.
+He was described in his young preaching years as a "frantic sermonizer" and "spellbinding in his delivery", and was soon nicknamed the "Boy Wonder Preacher" for his charismatic preaching in the pulpit.
 Burke became a pastor of the congregation at the age of 12, appeared on the radio station WDAS, and later hosted a gospel show on WHAT-AM, mixing songs and sermons in broadcasts from Solomon's Temple.
 On weekends he traveled with a truck and tent, to Maryland, Virginia, and the Carolinas to carry on the spiritual crusade of his church.
 Influenced by Superman, "the first sign of a royal persona was evident in the cape that he wore only on Sundays, made from his "blankie" by his grandmother.